ReneMronet/MeterExtension-1/README.md

 <h2>INSTALLATION</h2>

-- First install the Cuculus Meter Extension #1 as described by the manufacturer.
+1. First install the Cuculus Meter Extension #1 as described by the manufacturer.
-- Then connect the Cuculus Meter Extension #1 to your WLAN.
+2. Then connect the Cuculus Meter Extension #1 to your WLAN.
--If you want to find out all values from your Cuculus Meter Extension #1, install the Postman software (link above) and enter the following into your browser:
+3. Optionally: If you want to find out all values from your Cuculus Meter Extension #1, install the Postman software (link above) and enter the following into your browser:

 http://CUCULUS_METEREXTENSION_IP/api
 (Replace CUCULUS_METEREXTENSION_IP with the IP address of your Cuculus Meter Extension #1)

-- In Home Assistant, copy the files (__init__.py, sensor.py, manifest.json) with the file editor to /homeassistant/custom_components/cuculus_meterextension/
+4. In Home Assistant, copy the files (__init__.py, sensor.py, manifest.json) with the file editor to /homeassistant/custom_components/cuculus_meterextension/
-- Restart Home Assistant.
+5. Restart Home Assistant.
-- Now you can display the values as an entity in Home Assistant.
+6. Now you can display the values as an entity in Home Assistant.